Uncovering the History of Twin Arrows Trading Post

 Exploring the Abandoned Ruins of the Twin Arrows Trading Post

 The structure pictured above is a Valentine Diner.
-Once very popular on Route 66, the Valentine Diner was basically a portable building that was outfitted to be a small restaurant or “lunch room”.
+Once popular on Route 66, the Valentine Diner was basically a portable building that was outfitted to be a small restaurant or “lunch room”.
 They cost around $5000 and were ordered from a catalog and delivered via the mail.

 There are several little outbuildings around back that are not visible from the road.

-Only one of the iconic twin arrows still stands tall, symbolizing the spirit of the trading post.
-Exploring the various sections of the ruins, you can see remnants of the gas station, the trading area, and even the living quarters of the Lewis family.
-It’s a journey that allows you to connect with the history of Route 66 and the people who made it a memorable destination.
+Exploring the various sections of the ruins, you can see remnants of the diner, gas station, the trading area, and even the living quarters of the Lewis family.
+It’s almost it’s own little village.

 Legends and Ghost Stories Surrounding The Twin Arrows Trading Post